 - Commitment: Explain how the nominee has exemplified dedication and commitment to service.

-- Impact: Explain how the nominee's service has resulted in a positive change or made a difference within St. Jude during his/her time of service.
+- Impact: Explain how the nominee's service has resulted in a positive change or made a difference within St. Jude during their time of service.

 - Spirit of Volunteerism: Describe how the nominee has displayed a sincere interest and spirit for volunteering.